-This year’s event took place from June 14th through 17th and was slightly different than ones prior.
-Instead of taking place in the dorms at the University of Tampa, 21 SOWF high school students and four mentors, who are all SOWF graduates, stayed at the Sheraton Sand Key Resort on Clearwater Beach.
-We would like to thank Apogee Engineering for their generous donation of hotel rooms, which allowed our students to experience EPIC in a beachside setting.
+This year, we were fortunate to gather in person.
+Typically, the group meets at the University of Tampa however in 2021, 21 high school students and four Mentors (all SOWF graduates), connected at the Sheraton Sand Key Resort on Clearwater Beach.
+A big thanks to Apogee Engineering for their generous donation of hotel rooms, which allowed our students to experience E.P.I.C. in a beachside setting.

-The week kicked off with MG (Ret) Clay Hutmacher, President and CEO of SOWF, welcoming our students to this annual event.
-Following the opening remarks, Senior Director of Programs, Edie Rosenthal, had the students play the spaghetti game.
-While the concept may seem easy, it was more difficult than it looked!
+The week kicked off with MG (Ret) Clay Hutmacher, President and CEO of SOWF, who provided an insightful overview to the students.
+Following his opening remarks, Senior Director of Programs, Edie Rosenthal, had the students play The Marshmallow Game, and while the concept may seem easy, it was more difficult than it looked!

-Peter Van Buskirk, Founder of “Best College Fit” – an informative program that details best practices and transitional access to post-secondary educations through healthy, productive and student-centered solutions to college planning – was the keynote speaker of the week.
-As a retired College Admissions Officer, he taught the students the innermost details of the college admissions process and gave them insights on how to craft their essays, resumes and class load to get into the college that best fits who they are and what they would like to do in life and in their future careers.
+Peter Van Buskirk, founder of “Best College Fit,” which is an informative program that encompasses a variety of high school and college-related useful applications, detailing best practices and transitional access to post-secondary educations through healthy, productive, and student-centered solutions to college planning, was the keynote speaker for the week.
+As a retired College Admissions Officer, he shared important details regarding the college admissions process, specifically focusing on the art of crafting essays, resumes and determining appropriate class load.
+The core message centered around the process and what practical steps to take to enter the college of their choice, looking ahead also to career paths.

-Former Army Ranger who fought in Operation Gothic Serpent in Mogadishu, Somalia – AKA “Black Hawk Down” – and country music artist, Keni Thomas, shared his story of what he experienced during Operation Gothic Serpent to the students, and finished by playing a few of his songs, “Not Me” and “Another Mexico.”
-Keni also brought the PAWfect addition to EPIC, his service dog, Key.
+Keni Thomas, a former Army Ranger, who fought in Operation Gothic Serpent in Mogadishu, Somalia, commonly known as “Black Hawk Down, is now a motivational speaker and country music artist.
+Keni inspired the group by sharing his story, while encouraging each student to pursue their respective dreams and aspirations.
+He then concluded his segment by playing a few of his songs, including: “Not Me” and “Another Mexico.”
+Keni also brought his personal and PAWfect addition to E.P.I.C., service dog, Key.

-To unwind after a day full of information, the students, mentors, speakers and staff had dinner outside with a full view of the ocean.
+To unwind after a day full of interactive learning, the students, mentors, speakers and staff collectively enjoyed an outdoor dinner highlighted by a full view of the beautiful Gulf of Mexico.